 - Referee a game both as a 1st referee or as a 2nd referee assisting the 1st referee, including signaling, etc

-With this qualification, you will be able to officiate games within regional and local leagues as a trainee referee and work towards attaining a Grade 3 Regional qualification.
+With this award, you will be able to officiate games within regional and local leagues as a trainee referee and work towards attaining a Grade 3 Regional award.

 After passing the Grade 4 course, you will then be able to obtain higher grades through being observed.
 You can arrange an assessment through contacting your Regional Referee Co-ordinator (RRC) or contacting a referee staff member.
 All decisions on upgrades from Grade 3 Regional to Grade 1 are also based on recommendations and reports.